fred-juma/Certified-Jenkins-Administrator/README.md

 #### In this repo, I document my journey in learning and implementing CI/CD through the various Jenkins labs and exercises that I solved.

-#### The course is offered by the [CloudBees University](https://university.cloudbees.com/) through a Self-paced training course delivered online through the CloudBees University site.
-The course included self-paced instruction, hands-on lab exercises, and access to CloudBees cloud-based lab environment.
+#### The course is offered by the [CloudBees University](https://university.cloudbees.com/) through a self-paced training course delivered online through the CloudBees University site.
+The course included self-paced instructions, hands-on lab exercises, and access to CloudBees cloud-based lab environment.

 #### Through this course I have been able to demonstrate understanding and implementation  of production grade CI/CD concepts and DevOps best practices.

-#### The course is divided into 3 major sections:
+#### The content that I covered through the CJE course are as follows:

 #### 1. Jenkins Essentials: